Opinion | The media fails to meet the moment

 Third, for all the coverage of the trial itself, the media does not take domestic terrorism seriously.
 Remember in the wake of 9/11, when the media for years rightly gave top billing to the dangers posed by Islamist terrorism?
 Who were the radicals?
 Who was harboring them?
 Where did their money come from?
 What religious figures were turning them into violent extremists?
 There is no comparable interest in probing the same questions with regard to domestic Christian White nationalists who have turned to terrorism.
 Have they been grilling community and religious leaders from the terrorists’ hometowns as to why they have not denounced the violent, racist elements in their midst?
 That is how they treated Muslim communities after 9/11.
 With scenes of extremists carrying the Confederate battle flag in the Capitol, why have we not seen Republicans asked to explain their defense of these symbols on flags and their reverence for traitorous secessionist military figures?

 It is as if reporters do not recognize we are in an entirely new political environment in which one party has been radicalized by authoritarian, racist demagogues while the other earnestly tries to engage in problem-solving, imperfectly of course.
 Journalists are not diligently covering either half of the equation.
 Instead of giving scrutiny to members of a party that has itself helped radicalize insurrectionists and defends the seditionist leader, they pretend Republicans act in good faith.
-Instead of scrutinizing Biden policy decisions and the myriad of national challenges, the media resorts to trivial, petty issues.
+Instead of scrutinizing Biden policy decisions and the myriad national challenges, the media resorts to trivial, petty issues.

 The media needs to meet the moment.
 So far, it has not.